 Create social proof, which is often considered more powerful than word of mouth.
 A great way to do this is to hire a well-known blogger to try out your products and therefore give great testimonials to an already established audience made up of your target market.
 If you don’t have the budget to hire, send a free sample anyway and you might get the mention you were hoping for.
 You can also offer rewards for anyone wishing to try out your product – to keep the costs down offer a VIP experience – perhaps to a VIP evening product launch or advance purchase option.

 3. Upscale the context of your products

 Offer people an alternative to the madness and mayhem by offering a relaxing and high-class environment in your store.
-Creating a calming atmosphere of relaxing music, scented candles, even delicious culinary treats to hungry shoppers will transform your store into an oasis of calm.
+Creating a calming atmosphere of relaxing music, scented candles, and even delicious culinary treats for hungry shoppers will transform your store into an oasis of calm.
 More importantly, it increases the social perception of your store and therefore the perceived value of your products.
-If you are an online retailer, you can achieve this by changing your visual design for the day by removing pop-up ads from your site, increasing negative space for a sense of space, and doing A/B Testing with colors in advance to see what calming colors convert more to sales.
+If you are an online retailer, you can achieve this by changing your visual design for the day by removing pop-up ads from your site, increasing negative space for a sense of space, and doing A/B Testing with colours in advance to see what calming colours convert more to sales.

 4. Publish a clear guarantee/returns policy